Wologman/Alita/README.md

 * If your machine has an NVIDIA GPU, it is possible to use that for increased speed by selecting the check-box in the GUI.

 * Follow the various prompts to run the tool.
 It will produce three files.
-    - `xxxx_full_predictions.csv`:  A CSV with probability scores for all animals, the top-3 animals, bounding boxes, and a column named *Encounter* where the top animal from all the images within a short burst of images.
+    - `xxxx_full_predictions.csv`:  A CSV with prediction scores for all animals, the top-3 animals, bounding boxes, and a column named *Encounter* where the top animal from all the images within a short burst of images.
     - `xxxx_predictions.csv`:   Only the *Encounter* and it's score.
     - `alita_predictions.json`:  A file in the format required to visualise the results in [Timelapse](https://timelapse.ucalgary.ca/)

-*  If you are interested one particular species, you can select it from a dropdown box and an additional `.csv` and `.json` file will be produced with the probability scores for that species only.
-For example, if you select 'Weka'  everything is a Weka, but with varying probability.
+*  If you are interested one particular species, you can select it from a dropdown box and an additional `.csv` and `.json` file will be produced with the prediction scores for that species only.
+For example, if you select 'Weka'  everything is a Weka, but with varying scores.
 You could then play with different threshold settings in [Timelapse](https://timelapse.ucalgary.ca/).

 * This was treated as a multi-label problem, the predictions are independent of each other and the scores do not necessarily sum to 1.
 In principle you could predict two species in the same image, though one of them would likely be wrong as this is very rare.